Markus Breitschmid, Ph.D., S.I.A.

 Markus Breitschmid is an internationally active architectural theoretician, historian, and author on architecture.

 Breitschmid has been teaching at Virginia Polytechnic Institute & State University (Virginia Tech) since 2004.
-He currently serves as the chair of the Core Professional Bachelor of Architecture Program.
+He currently is a professor at the Washington-Alexandria Architecture Center, a consortium of international schools of architecture and part of Virginia Tech’s National Capital Region Campus.
+He is a former chair of the Bachelor of Architecture program.
 Prior to joining Virginia Tech, Breitschmid was the “2003 Visiting Historian for Architecture and Urbanism” at Cornell University.
 He held a tenure-track assistant professor position at the University of North Carolina from 1998 to 2002.
-Breitschmid has held positions as assistant professor, instructor, and visiting scholar at several European and American universities since 1994.
-He has been a visiting lecturer and visiting critic at many universities in America, Europe, and Asia.
+Breitschmid has held additional positions as assistant professor, instructor, and visiting scholar at several European and American universities since 1994.
+He has been a visiting lecturer and visiting critic at many universities, museums, and professional associations in America, Europe, and Asia.
+He serves on accreditation teams of the National Architectural Accreditation Board (NAAB) since 2012.
+Breitschmid is also faculty member of the material culture & public humanities graduate program of the Department of Religion & Culture.
+He is stewarding Virginia Tech Architecture Publications.

-Breitschmid’s scholarship focuses on the aesthetic mentality of modernism and post-modernity, in particular its promulgations in architecture and philosophical aesthetics.
-He has authored and edited several books on such subjects as Friedrich Nietzsche, Valerio Olgiati, Bruno Taut, Contemporary Swiss Architecture, Tectonics in Architecture, and Theories of Interpretation.
-Among other journals, his essays have been published in El Croquis, Casabella, A+U, and the Internationale Zeitschrift zur Theorie der Architektur.
+Breitschmid’s scholarship focuses on the aesthetic mentality of modernism and postmodernity, in particular its promulgations in architecture and philosophical aesthetics.
+He has authored several books on subject such as Friedrich Nietzsche, Valerio Olgiati, Contemporary Swiss Architecture, Tectonics in Architecture, and Bruno Taut.
+Among other journals, his essays have been published in A+U, Casabella, Domus, El Croquis, and Werk, Bauen + Wohnen.
 Breitschmid’s work has been awarded with grants and scholarships, among them from the Graham Foundation for Advanced Studies of the Fine Arts.